jrmoore117/Dixie-Flatline-Command-Line-API-Interface/README.md

 If you downloaded the app's package.json file, run the following command once from the app's directory in Terminal:

 ```
-npm install
+$ npm install
 ```

-If you did not download the app's package.json file, navigate to the app's directory in Terminal, and run the following command for each of the Node Modules listed above:
+If you did not download the app's package.json file, run the following command for each of the NPM packages listed above:

 ```
-npm install <module name>
+$ npm install <package name>
 ```

 <hr>